 It’s old school, but it still holds up as a great toy.

-Focus on Practical Life with Montessori Toys for 1 Year Old Toddlers, 13-18 Months
+Best Montessori Toys for 1 Year Old 13-18 months to focus on practical life

 Toys on this list either directly engage your child in practical life activities or mimic the small movements your child observes and encounters as part of normal life.